prirai/laravel-social-media/README-PKI.md

 - **Key Rotation:** For maximum security, generate new keys periodically
 - **Cookie Expiration:** Your private key cookie expires after 2 hours for security
 - **Attachments:** Note that file attachments are not encrypted in the current implementation
+- **Session Expiration:** If your session expires, you'll need to re-enter your private key
+- **Enhanced OTP Security:** All password reset and verification processes use secure OTP entry

+## Technical Improvements

+- **Session Awareness:** The system now detects when users are logged out or sessions expire
+- **Enhanced Security:** Automatic key cleanup when sessions end
+- **Auth Page Detection:** The system automatically skips encryption operations on auth pages
+- **Secure OTP Input:** On-screen keyboard for OTP entry prevents keylogging
+- **Error Handling:** Improved error handling for encryption operations
+- **Development Mode Protection:** Detailed errors only shown in development mode

 ## Technical Limitations